 Our SSAs can help you arrange accommodation in our halls of residence over the summer.
-If you'd like this support, complete our short support request form.
+If you'd like this support, complete our short referral form.

-Care leavers have dedicated specialists within the employability team and are a target group for a range of support as part of NTU Employability’s Rise initiative.
+Care leavers have access to dedicated specialists in the NTU Employability team.
+Care leavers are also eligible for a range of support as part of our Rise initiative.

 NTU Care Leavers and Foyer Resident Bursary

-The University will be awarding an NTU Care Leaver Bursary of £1000 to help towards living costs to eligible students enrolled on a full-time undergraduate degree or foundation degree course commencing in 2021.
+The University will be awarding an NTU Care Leaver Bursary of £1,000 to help towards living costs.
+This will be available to eligible students enrolled on:

 To be eligible, from the age of 16 you will have at some point been either:

 - in the care of a local authority in the UK

 - looked after by relatives who have a court order to look after you in the UK